Meaning of Fast Fashion

 How is it done?

-Generally, Marketing is done by producing new styles of clothes at low and affordable rates.
+Mostly, these brands advertise the new styles of clothing at low and affordable rates as compared to the runway brands.
 The rates attract the consumer more than anything.
-This also increases the brand awareness among the people.
-The manufacturers divide the production of certain fashion trends according to a span of little time such as seasons or occasions.
-This attracts the consumers to fulfill their needs according to the time.
-Plus, great events and fashion shows are organised so that people can be acquainted with the latest fashion styles.
+This also increases the brand awareness among the people (who have no idea about how the brands actually make these garments).
+They divide the production of certain fashion trends in a span of little time such as seasons or occasions.
+This attracts the consumers to fulfill their needs according to the time/occasion.

 What is the impact of Fast Fashion?